M'Pongo Love: Musical career

 In December 1975 when she was 19 years of age, M'Pongo met saxophonist Empompo Loway, who resolved to help her develop a singing career and persuaded her to leave her secretary job.
 After an initial failure to secure M'Pongo patronage, the two met band manager Ngwango Isionoma, who agreed to supply them with money to start her career.
 Loway assisted her in forming a band, Tcheke Tcheke Love, and composed her first songs.
 M'Pongo debuted with the song "Pas possible Maty" and soon thereafter delivered her first concert at the Ciné Palladium in Kinshasa.
-Throughout 1977 she performed with an additional backing group, Les Ya tupa’s (with members such as Ray Lema, Félix Manuaku Waku, and Alfred Nzimbi), singing compositions by Mayaula Mayoni, Simaro Lutumba, and Souzy Kaseya.
+Throughout 1977 she performed with an additional backing group, Les Ya tupa's (with members such as Ray Lema, Félix Manuaku Waku, and Alfred Nzimbi), singing compositions by Mayaula Mayoni, Simaro Lutumba, and Souzy Kasseya.
 Her rendition of Mayaula's "Ndaya" became a hit success in Kinshasa, especially among local women.

 M'Pongo soon began composing and arranging her own music.
 In 1980 she ended her professional relationship with Empompo to work independently, subsequently moving to Paris.
-She later produced music under her own label, "Love’s Music".
+She later produced music under her own label, "Love's Music".
 Later in life she contracted cerebral meningitis in Gabon.
 She was at her home in Binza, Kinshasa, planning to make a career comeback when her condition worsened and in December 1989 she was admitted to a local clinic.
-Her older brother told the media that she had suffered a "strong attack", not specifying her illness.
+Her older brother told the media that she had had a "strong attack", not specifying her illness.
 She died on 15 January 1990 and was survived by three daughters.